larryschirmer/deep_rl_continuous_control/README.md

 ## Problem/Solution

 Control environment output needs come in two types: discrete and continuous.
 Discrete environments such as grid world require an agent to make decision from an know set of actions (up, down, left, right).
 For control environments such as driving or manufacturing equipment, it is necessary to have continuous outputs.
-These control have a range where they can act and an agent needs to be able to serve any value in the range.
+These controls have a range where they can act and an agent needs to be able to serve any value in the range.

 For example, in an autonomous driving car, both discrete and continuous agents could be applied.
-A discrete agent would be able to turn the wheels all the way to the left or right (some other amount the model was trained to output).
+A discrete agent would be able to turn the wheels all the way to the left or right (or some other amount the model was trained to output).
 However, a continuous agent can turn the wheels at any amount from left to right.
 With continuous control deep learning, an agent is trained to output the correct amount of turning motion with some amount of standard deviation.

 ## Important Files